BrandenStoberReal/CareerCanvas/README.md

-# CareerCanvas
+# Career Canvas
- A robust and extensible C# job-hunting utility.
+ A robust and extensible C# job-hunting utility designed to provide free access to basic job application QoL tools.